enewcomer33/GitPractice/gitcheat.md

  git commit -m "[clear message describing the changes you made]" # committing all the changes I staged (in git add step) and with a message helpful for future you

- git push origin master # for the original/first file
+ git push origin master # push it to the origin/master doc copy